IvanAntipov/FileTape/README.md

 # FileTape
-Append only - fast scan data storage
+Append only - fast scan data storage.

+See FileTapeExaples for examples.